daviddam1/HCI-2023-24/semester-project/README.md

 # Semester Project - Traveler

-The source code of Traveler, designed as a web application for sharing and discovering travel stories.
+The source code of Traveler.
+Traveler is designed as a web application for sharing and discovering travel stories.
 Explore diverse destinations, connect with fellow travelers, and showcase your own adventures in this collaborative platform.